emmet-m/typescript-react-node-template/README.md

 This is the client side code.
 Everything that makes up the webpage you see is here (React, HTML, CSS, etc.).

+Check out the readme in this folder to see how to build/run it!

 #### backend

 This is the server side code.
 Everything that runs on the backend is here (Node.js, etc.)

+Check out the readme in this folder to see how to build/run it!